fkyprianou/deved-platform/content/blog/en/how-to-send-sms-messages-with-node-red.md

 You can then access the Node-RED editor by pointing your browser at <http://localhost:1880>.

-Once you have your editor open, you'll need to install the Vonage node.
+Once you have your editor open, you'll need to install the Vonage packages.
 Click on the **Hamburger Icon** on the right-hand side, then **Manage palette**, then search for the `node-red-contrib-nexmo` package and click **Install** as shown below.

 ![Install the Vonage Node-RED package](/content/blog/how-to-send-sms-messages-with-node-red/installnode.png "Install the Vonage Node-RED package")